dotnet/AspNetCore.Docs/aspnetcore/grpc/error-handling.md

 The types commonly used with error handling are:

 * `StatusCode`: An enumeration of [gRPC status codes](https://grpc.github.io/grpc/core/md_doc_statuscodes.html). `OK` signals success and other values are failure.
 * `Status`: A struct that combines a `StatusCode` and an optional string error message.
-The error message provides further details about what hapened.
+The error message provides further details about what happened.
 * `RpcException`: An exception type that has `Status` value.
 This exception is thrown in gRPC server methods and caught by gRPC clients.

 Built-in error handling only supports a status code and string description.
 To send complex error information from the server to the client, [use rich error handling](#rich-error-handling).